UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Experiments

-\textbf{Robustness to Hallucination.} Current MLLMs suffer from hallucination, often generating descriptive content unsupported by visual evidence.
-To address this, our CDV-Captioner first localizes category-discriminative regions and generates attribute descriptions strictly anchored to them, reducing class-irrelevant or fabricated content.
-A subsequent summarization step re-accesses the image to verify and refine region-level outputs, filtering out inconsistent phrases, as illustrated in Figure~\ref{fig:ablation}.
-Additionally, our retrieval framework fuses visual and textual features into joint embeddings, enhancing robustness by prioritizing semantically grounded correspondences and mitigating the influence of hallucinated or inaccurate textual cues during inference.
+We perform a large-scale evaluation on the full ImageNet test set using GPT-based scoring.
+As shown in Table~\ref{tab:hall}, our CDV-Captioner significantly reduces hallucination probability through two mechanisms: 1) it first localizes category-discriminative regions and generates attribute descriptions strictly anchored to them, thereby suppressing class-irrelevant or fabricated content; 2) a subsequent summarization step re-accesses the image to verify and refine region-level outputs, filtering out inconsistent or noisy descriptions.
+Together, these strategies ensure more faithful and reliable textual representations.

-\textbf{Advantages and Limitations of Retrieval based FGVC.} Real world FGVC often involves continuously expanding category sets, where training-centric approaches fall short due to the high cost and latency of data collecting, annotating, and re-training for each new class.
-In contrast, our retrieval-based framework provides a training-free and scalable alternative: integrating a new category requires inserting its image–description pair into the multimodal database, without any model updates or optimization steps.
-While this paradigm introduces some computational overhead during inference, its efficiency remains acceptable for most FGVC use cases.
+\textbf{Performance robustness under injected hallucination.} To further assess the robustness of our framework against hallucination, we conduct an additional experiment on ImageNet under 16-shot setting by manually injecting hallucinated attributes into the textual descriptions while keeping visual features unchanged.
+As shown in Table~\ref{tab:robu}, we progressively increase the degree of injected hallucination from 1 attribute, to 2-3 attributes, and up to 4-8 attributes.
+The results show only a slight accuracy drop, indicating that the framework remains highly stable even under strong noise.
+This robustness primarily stems from our retrieval-based design, where the fused multimodal representations are anchored by visual features, effectively mitigating the negative influence of hallucinated or inaccurate textual content.